Package 'arcgeocoder'

 Description

-Database of available spatial references (CRS) in tibble format.
+Dataset of available spatial references (CRS) in tibble format.

 Format

-A tibble with 9,364 rows and fields:
+A tibble with 9,608 rows and fields:

 projtype

-Projection type ("ProjectedCoordinateSystems", "GeographicCoordinateSystems","VerticalCoordinateSystems")
+Projection type ("ProjectedCoordinateSystems", "GeographicCoordinateSystems" or "VerticalCoordinateSystems").

 wkid

-Well-Known ID
+Well-Known ID.

 latestWkid

-Most recent wkid, in case that wkid is deprecated
+Most recent wkid, if wkid is deprecated.

 authority

-wkid authority (Esri or EPSG)
+wkid authority (Esri or EPSG).

 deprecated

-Logical indicating if wkid is deprecated
+Logical indicating whether wkid is deprecated.

 description

-Human-readable description of the wkid
+Human-readable description of the wkid.

 areaname

-Use area of the wkid
+Use area of the wkid.

 wkt

 Representation of wkid in Well-Known Text (WKT).
-Useful when working with sf or terra
+Useful when working with sf or terra.

 Details